 Hence when it comes to women’s sports in India, you will be amazed to know how limited the choices are here.
 Let’s take a look at the few options our women have in this country –

 The two most successful Indian women sports are cricket and team which have successfully managed to earn quite a reputation for themselves.
 The women’s cricket team has won 4 Asia Cup and one Twenty20 cup apart from being the tough runner-up in 2005’s World Cup.
 Sania Mirza and Saina Nehwal are two other star tennis and badminton players who have become Indian youth icons for their unbelievable contribution and immense success in the sports at such young ages.

 It is disappointing to see the contrast in men’s and women’s sports in India.
 When the popular men’s sports have almost reached the level of fanaticism, women’s sports have almost no existence in the minds of common people.
 Moreover, the real challenges which turn into tough hurdles for sportswomen in India are the lack of professional practicing area, coaches or trainers, equipments, and, most importantly, sponsors.
+Here are some Top Women Running Shoes in India.
 So even if a lot of girls show huge interest in sports during school and college days, finally give up finding no other option.
 Hence the potential resources are there, all they need is a good support from their country and its citizens.